I’ve got this Homemade Countertop Yogurt recipe to share with you today. No heat required!

 - 1 yogurt starter culture

-- Activate your yogurt starter according to manufacturers directions.
+- Activate your yogurt starter according to the manufacturer's directions.
 This will activate your culture and give you starter yogurt.

 - Place 8 Tablespoons of your cultured yogurt (from the activated starter) into a plastic container.
 Pour the milk over the yogurt.